 Massage is the process of pressing, stroking, kneading, and rubbing the body to relax the muscles, improve circulation, relieve pain, stimulate the skin and hormone secretions, and improve proprioception.
 Massage's benefits reach below skin level.
 The muscles, tendons and ligaments are all affected by massage.

-Massage should be performed by trained practitioners.
+Trained practitioners should perform the massage.
 When seeking a massage therapist, it is important to seek one with the proper credentials.
 You would not go to a neurosurgeon without the proper licensing, and, you should not trust your body to an unlicensed massage therapist.
-Certifications or licenses are important, but references are the key to finding a good masseuse.
+Certifications or licenses are essential, but references are the key to finding a good masseuse.

-Although some aspects of massage can be performed by an athlete upon themselves, it is difficult to relax completely while doing self-massage.
-Because of this, self-massage may only be effective on small areas of injury or for short-term relief of cramping or other muscle injury or illness.
+Although an athlete can perform some aspects of massage upon themselves, it isn't easy to relax while doing self-massage.
+Because of this, self-massage may only be effective in small areas of injury or for short-term relief of cramping or other muscle injury or illness.

 There are different types of massage.
 Some examples include relaxation massage, remedial massage, reflexology, aromatherapy massage, oriental massage therapies (such as acupressure and Shiatsu) and sports massage.
-The basic premise for all types of massage is to manipulate the skin and soft tissue to promote relaxation, healing and improve tone.
+The basic premise for all types of massage is to manipulate the skin and soft tissue to promote relaxation, healing, and tone improvement.

 Sports massage is used to improve athletic performance, prevent injuries and shorten recovery time from injuries.
 Sports massage may include aspects of the other versions of massage, but the focus is on athletic performance.
-Sports massage may be used before training or competition, during training, and post-training or competition.
-The timing of the massage depends on the goals of the treatment and the training schedule of the athlete.
-Sports massage usually focuses on the muscle groups, or individual muscles involved in the training or injury, although general relaxation massage may be used at the end of the day or training cycle.
+A sports massage may be used before training or competition, during practice, and post-training or competition.
+The timing of the massage depends on the goals of the treatment and the athlete's training schedule.
+A sports massage usually focuses on the muscle groups or individual muscles involved in the training or injury.
+However, general relaxation massage may be used at the end of the day or training cycle.

 Sports massage incorporates three main categories of pressure.
-All pressure is directed back toward the heart to help facilitate venous blood return and prevent putting too much pressure on the valves in the veins.
-Effleurage uses a series of firm stroking movements, usually with the full surface of the palm of the hand and is often used to start the massage.
-Petrissage is a kneading motion used to reach the deeper tissues to stretch muscle fibres, mobilize fluids, and to facilitate relaxation.
+All pressure is directed back toward the heart to help facilitate venous blood return and prevent putting too much pressure on the veins' valves.
+Effleurage uses a series of firm stroking movements, usually with the palm's full surface and is often used to start the massage.
+Petrissage is a kneading motion used to reach the deeper tissues to stretch muscle fibres, mobilize fluids, and facilitate relaxation.
 Frictions involve using the pad of the thumb to move the skin over the underlying tissue.
-This is done to feel for any underlying abnormalities and to separate muscle fibres to break up scar tissue and lesions.
+This is done to feel for any underlying abnormalities and separate muscle fibres to break up scar tissue and lesions.

 Who needs a Massage?

 Massage may be indicated for athletes who have soft-tissue injuries.
 Athletes who have had a limb or joint immobilized due to an injury may also benefit from sports massage.
-Those returning to activity after an extended illness or other condition will find massage beneficial, as well.
+Those returning to activity after an extended illness or other condition will find massage beneficial.